We have all had points in our lives where we have had to forgive someone, but the real question is: Can We Forgive Like Jesus?

 They changed their opinion of Christ rather quickly.

-Jesus took the penalty for you and I.
+Jesus took the penalty for you and me.

-Y’all, the nails didn’t keep Jesus hanging there, his Love for you and I is what held him there.
+The nails didn’t keep Jesus hanging there his Love for you and I is what held him there.

-Recently I went to the cinemas.
-I wanted to see the movie, I can only imagine.
+Recently I went to the cinemas because I wanted to see the movie I Can Only imagine.

 It’s about the lead singer of MercyMe and his life.

-For so long Bart harbored anger and bitterness towards his father.
-After seeing the movie I can understand why he felt that way.
+For so long Bart harbored anger and bitterness towards his father and since seeing the movie I can understand why he felt that way.

 I will tell you this much, in the end, it shows the unconditional love, grace, and forgiveness, that is modeled following Jesus Christ’s example.
-We are commanded to forgive…ALWAYS!
+He showed what it was like to forgive like Jesus

 I had so much anger, resentment, hatred, and bitterness in my heart.